Quick Answer

 Reverification (Section 3)

-When work authorization expires, employer must reverify.
+When temporary work authorization expires, employers must reverify eligibility.

-Reverification required for:
+Reverification required for

-• EAD card expiration
+• EAD expiration

 • H-1B I-797 expiration